 As with any average there are of courses some babies that grow faster than this, and some that grow at a slower rate.

 But if your little one is a normal birth weight and happens to grow faster than average, you can expect them to outgrow newborn clothing pretty quickly.

 Just like any other clothing category, there can be significant differences in sizes between brands.

-Some brands will run much larger than other, so keep this additional complication in mind when shopping for newborn clothes.
+Some brands will run much larger than other, so keep this additional complication in mind when shopping for clothes.

 Style & Fit

 In a similar vein, both the style and fit of clothes can impact how much wear you get out of them.